VisualScienceLab-KHU/OCRL-3DSSG/index.md

   <img src="./static/image/figure6.png" width="80%" alt="figure6">
 </div>

 We visualize the learned object embedding space using t-SNE for the ten most frequent object categories in the dataset.
-Compared to baseline(VL-SAT), our approach yields more compact and well-separated clusters, particularly for structurally similar object pairs such as *ceiling–floor*, *wall–door*, and *curtain–window*.
+Compared to (a) baseline(VL-SAT), (b) our approach yields more compact and well-separated clusters, particularly for structurally similar object pairs such as *ceiling–floor*, *wall–door*, and *curtain–window*.
 These results suggest that our object encoder learns more discriminative features, which provide a semantically stronger foundation for subsequent relationship classification

 <br>